-- Implementation of sustainable development and "green" building practices to reduce dependence on non-renewable energy sources, lower energy costs, reduce emissions and water consumption. - Preservation of the natural character of Uptown's open space for its biological diversity as well as important relief from urban development. - Protection of natural canyon landforms and habitat from building encroachment and incompatible uses. - Public access to scenic resources and open space that is maintained and enhanced where needed. - Application of sustainable storm water management techniques to support the surrounding landscape and reduce impacts on the surrounding canyons. - A community that is supportive of regional and local initiatives to improve air quality.
+- Sustainable development and 'green' building practices implemented to reduce dependence on non-renewable energy sources, lower energy costs, reduce emissions and water consumption. - The natural character of Uptown's open space preserved for its biological diversity as well as important relief from urban development. - Natural canyon landforms and habitat protected from building encroachment and incompatible uses. - Scenic resources and public access to open space maintained and enhanced where needed. - Sustainable storm water management techniques applied to support the surrounding landscape and reduce impacts on the surrounding canyons. - A community that is supportive of regional and local initiatives to improve air quality.